(with Shrigley Court)

 Nearest shops – Palmerston Street.

 St. John’s church was last used in May 2003.
-It is to be converted into apartments.
+The plan is that it is to be converted into apartments, but we have been waiting a very long time for some action on this!

 Shrigley Court is wardened accommodation for the elderly.
-It was brick built in 1973 , entirely out of character with the area, to replace an area of slum cottages which comprised Union Street, Vine Street and Hope Street, known collectively as the Square.
+It was brick built in 1973 , entirely out of character with the area, to replace an area of very poor quality cottages which comprised Union Street, Vine Street and Hope Street, known collectively as The Square.
 Vine Street was re-built in the 1970s with brick houses.